nclarius/pyPL/CPL/README.md

 Features
 --------
- - specification of expressions in a language of PL
+ - specification of expressions in a language of propositional logic (aka statement logic)
- - specification of expressions in a language of FOL
+ - specification of expressions in a language of first-order logic (aka predicate logic, quantifier logic)
    - accepts languages with with zero-place predicates, function symbols, term equality and modal operators ◻, ◇
+ - specification of models (aka interpretations) of PL with valuation function
- - specification of models of FOL with domain, interpretation function and variable assignments
+ - specification of structures (aka models) of FOL with domain, interpretation function and variable assignments
-   - accepts models without possible worlds, modal models with constant domains and modal models with varying domains
+   - accepts structures without possible worlds, modal structures with constant domains and modal structures with varying domains
- - evaluation of expressions (non-log. symbols, terms, open formulas, closed formulas) relative to models, variable assignments and possible worlds
+ - evaluation of expressions (non-log. symbols, terms, open formulas, closed formulas) relative to structures, variable assignments and possible worlds

 Restrictions
 ------------
- - works only on models with finite domains and languages with a finite set of propositional or individual variables
+ - works only on structures with finite domains and languages with a finite set of propositional or individual variables
- - can't infer universal validity, logical inference etc., only truth in a given model
+ - can't infer universal validity, logical inference etc., only truth in a given structure

 Known issues
 ------------
- - name of model, domain, interpr. func., variable assignment and world is not systematically recognized, instead always 'M', 'D', 'I', 'v', 'w' used in printout
+ - name of structure, domain, interpr. func., variable assignment and world is not systematically recognized, instead always 'M', 'D', 'I', 'v', 'w' used in printout
  - efficiency: assignment functions have to be specified on all variables of the language;
    the domain is not restricted expression-wise to those variables that actually occur in the expression